xiangfeidexiaohuo/YouTube-Reborn-v5/README.md

 # YouTube Reborn
-LillieH1000's YouTube customizer for non-jb and jb, works on iOS 14-16 and supports the all the way up to YouTube v18.14.1.
+LillieH1000's YouTube customizer for non-jb and jb, works on iOS 14-16 and supports all the way up to YouTube v18.14.1.

 # Not-Compatible with Latest Version of the App
 YouTube Reborn will have the following issues when using v18.15.1-latest YouTube Versions